top of page

 • LEED Green Associate: These professionals demonstrate core competency by passing an exam that measures general knowledge of green building concepts.
 This knowledge helps support others working on LEED-certified projects and is ideal for professionals new to green building.

 • LEED Accredited Professional (AP) with Specialty: This advanced professional credential signifies expertise in green building and an understanding of the LEED green building rating system.
-To become a LEED AP with a specialty, candidates must first pass the LEED Green Associate exam.
+Candidates must first pass the LEED Green Associate exam to become a LEED AP with a specialty.

 Specialties include Building Design + Construction, Operations + Maintenance, Interior Design + Construction, Neighborhood Development, and Homes.
 The LEED AP with Specialty accreditation is ideal for individuals working on green building and LEED projects.